Tomas-Lawton/Reframer/README.md

 source setup.sh
 ```

 If it doesn't work, install packages in requirements.txt with conda install --file requirements and pip install -r requirements.txt.
 Then run...

 ```
 source activate.sh
 ```

+# Run canvas

 Run the frontend canvas using a local server (VS code has an extension for this).
 Ensure, it's in a seperate window so file overwrites in the same root directory don't cause a crash.